 Understanding China's Export Control Law and ensuring compliance

-China's new export control law is official.
+China's export control law is in effect since December 2020.
 Learn more about its scope and impact on trade compliance programs.
 And how AEB software can help.

 China's Export Control Law brings trade compliance challenges

-Enacting this first-ever dedicated Export Control Law in 2020 demonstrates the latest efforts of China to enhance its export control regime.
-The new law effectively establishes a unified export control system that aims to safeguard China’s national security and interests while upholding other international obligations.
-What does the new law include and what are the consequences of violations?
-What are the recommendations for global trade compliance programs?
+Enacting this first-ever dedicated Export Control Law in 2020 demonstrates China's efforts to enhance its own export control regime.
+This law effectively establishes a unified export control system that aims to safeguard China’s national security and interests while upholding other international obligations.
+What does the law include and what are the consequences of violations?
+What are the recommendations for trade compliance programs?
 Are you affected?
 Get the answers here.

-All companies, organizations, and individuals that export controlled items from China as well as Chinese citizens, legal persons or non-legal-person organizations that provide controlled items to foreign entities are required to comply with this first-ever dedicated law on export controls as of December 1, 2020.
+All companies, organizations, and individuals that export controlled items from China as well as Chinese citizens, legal persons or non-legal-person organizations that provide controlled items to foreign entities are required to comply with this law on export controls since December 1, 2020.

-"Controlled items" can refer to many things and range included in China's new law is very broad.
+"Controlled items" can refer to many things and the range included in China's law is very broad.
 It is important to understand which goods, technologies, and activities may be affected.
-Read on to find out what the new regulation means for your business and members of staff.
-This includes subsidiaries in and intangible transfers out of China.
+In the following we're explaining what the regulation means for your business and members of staff.
+This includes subsidiaries in China and intangible transfers.

 Red flags in China's Export Control Law